dev-hamin-kim/Pokemon/README.md

 # About the Project

-Pokemon is a self-educational iOS app project to get myself to be familiar with:
+Pokemon is a self-educational iOS app project to get myself be familiar with:
 - MVVM + RxSwift design pattern with UIKit
 - Code-based UIs in UIKit + SnapKit
 - Retrieving/caching image from an URL by using Kingfisher